cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 CRGB finishColor = CRGB(255, 0, 0);    // Red
 ```

-If you want to change which rows are the start, middle, or finish, you will need to update the row numbers manually via lines 58-67.
+If you want to change which rows are the start, middle, or finish, you will need to update the row numbers manually.

 ```
   // Update physical LEDs and set color based on the row